marchartung/ParallelFMU/README.md

 ```

 ### Environment Settings / Configure Options
 It might be neccessary to provide one or all of the following environment settings to the CMake
 makefile of OMVis:

 As usual, the C/C++ compiler and the compiler flags can be controlled via the environment variables
 `CC=<cc>`, `CXX=<cxx>`, `CFLAGS=<cflags>` and `CXXFLAGS=<cxxflags>`.

 More to come.

-FMILIB_HOME=/PATH/TO/FMILIB make
-MATIO_HOME=/PATH/TO/MATIO
+If not installed in standard locations or for some other reasons, sometimes one or all of the following
+hints need to passed to CMake:

+-DFMILIB_HOME=/PATH/TO/FMILIB
+-DMATIO_HOME=/PATH/TO/MATIO
+-DSDL2MAIN_LIBRARY=/PATH/TO/libSDL2_net.so

+Since the OpenModelica compiler (omc) is used to build the test FMUs, it has to be in the PATH.
+Otherwise
+the CMake script will not find the omc.

 ### Configure and Build using Makefile
 ParallelFmu is shipped with a Makefile.
 We need to emphasise, that the Makefile might be not fully
 compliant with the CMake build process.
 Nevertheless, it might be useful and provides the following
 targets: